 Transformative food systems governance and the environmental agenda: lessons from the national and city level

-This IIED and UNEP webinar on Wednesday, 13 September will bring together global experts to discuss and present new evidence about how we can tackle the triple planetary crisis by using food systems governance as an entry point.
+This IIED and UNEP webinar on 13 September brought together global experts to discuss and present new evidence about how we can tackle the triple planetary crisis by using food systems governance as an entry point.

 Evidence shows that food systems are major contributors, but are also critically vulnerable, to the triple planetary crisis of climate change, biodiversity loss and pollution.
 Yet, governance plays a critical role in sustainably transforming food systems.
 The way in which food systems are governed has direct consequences on how natural resources are managed and how ecosystems are functioning.